A well-defined game plan is necessary to implement a virtual desktop infrastructure.

 I prefer to run the assessment before conducting interviews because the desktop assessment answers 80% of the questions I would have asked desktop administrators.
 I can then focus on business requirements instead of the technology when I talk to the IT staff.

-There are very few tools that can perform a desktop assessment.
+Performing the assessment There are very few tools that can perform a desktop assessment.
 Two good systems are Lakeside Software's Systrack and Liquidware Labs' Stratusphere, which have similar goals but were developed with different architectures in mind.
 Systrack comes from a monitoring and security perspective and allows administrators to lock down desktops and servers.

 Liquidware's Stratusphere was developed as the vmSight tool, which was designed to monitor network packets.
 It then was redesigned into Stratusphere with an enhanced agent that can monitor and analyze items from the operating system, application and network level.
 I have more experience with Liquidware and find it to be the most robust tool for the virtual desktop industry.